 There are no costs to take the seminar and all accepted participants have free entrance to the Crosscuts Film Festival.
 For details on how to find accommodation and getting around Stockholm, see below.

-Organised by The Situated Ecologies Platform.
-Hosted with venue at KTH Environmental Humanities Laboratory (see below for venue) and funds from GROWL: Grounding and Worlding Urban Infrastructures Research Project, Visual Environmental Humanities, and Crosscuts.
+The PhD seminar is organised by The Situated Ecologies Platform.
+Hosted with venue at KTH Environmental Humanities Laboratory and funds from GROWL: Grounding and Worlding Urban Infrastructures Research Project, Visual Environmental Humanities, and Crosscuts.

 Rationale and Aims